-- Citi Canada manages a number of Campus Analyst programs to provide recent graduates opportunities to gain career-level experience -- each program includes mid- and end-of-year performance reviews, regular check-ins with HR and networking events that bring participants of each Campus Analyst stream together
+- Citi Canada manages a number of Campus Analyst programs to provide recent graduates with opportunities to gain career-level experience -- each program includes mid- and year-end performance reviews, regular check-ins with HR, and networking events that bring participants of each Campus Analyst stream together

 - Citi Canada offers a number of unique philanthropic opportunities for participants of its Analyst programs, including ServiceCorps for incoming technology analysts (a 1-year fellowship at a non-profit or public organization) and Citi Volunteer Africa for participants of the Corporate and Investment Banking Analyst streams (junior bankers help low-income entrepreneurs in Uganda for a 5-week period)